-The name Copenhagen Street Food is pretty self explanatory.
-The food stands here sell everything from pizza to smorrebrod to chocolate cake.
+Reffen is a totally fantastic collection of food stands that sell everything from pizza to smorrebrod to chocolate cake.
 It is truly a street food lovers paradise.
 Because of the temporary nature of the stalls, I can’t guarantee the ones I tried will be there.
 But I’m sure all the options are equally tasty.

 24 hour treat: Colombian street food